Incognito/rumprun_wiki_wiki/Home.md

     rump kernels directly as Xen DomU's without an intermediate operating system.
 -   The [Linux kernel hypercall implementation](https://github.com/rumpkernel/rumpuser-linuxkernel)
     allows rump kernels to run inside the Linux kernel.
+-   The [Genode](http://genode.org/) hypercall layer implementation is shipped with Genode OS.
+See their website for further details.

 Rump kernels are radically different from OS virtualization technologies such as KVM, containers and usermode operating systems.
 A rump kernel